OWASP/Top10/2021/docs/A00_2021_Introduction.md

 ![Mapping](assets/mapping.png)

 - **A01:2021-Broken Access Control** moves up from the fifth position to the category with the most serious web application security risk; 94% of tested applications were vulnerable for some form of broken access control.
-The 34 CWEs mapped to Broken Access Control had more occurrences in applications than any other category.
+The 34 Common Weakness Enumerations (CWEs) mapped to Broken Access Control had more occurrences in applications than any other category.
 - **A02:2021-Cryptographic Failures** shifts up one position to #2, previously known as **A3:2017-Sensitive Data Exposure**, which was broad symptom rather than a root cause.
 The renewed name focuses on failures related to cryptography as it has been implicitly before.
 This category often leads to sensitive data exposure or system compromise.
 - **A03:2021-Injection** slides down to the third position.
 94% of the applications were tested for some form of injection, and the 33 CWEs mapped into this category have the second most occurrences in applications.
 Cross-site Scripting is now part of this category in this edition.
 - **A04:2021-Insecure Design** is a new category for 2021, with a focus on risks related to design flaws.
 If we genuinely want to "move left" as an industry, it calls for more use of threat modeling, secure design patterns and principles, and reference architectures.